juicedata/juicefs/docs/en/reference/command_reference.md

 ##### Options

 `--preserve, -p`<br />
-preserve the uid, gid, and mode of the file (default: false)
+preserve the UID, GID, and mode of the file (default: false)

 ##### Examples